nmdarksky/nmdarksky.github.io/nominations.md

 an adjunct in Physics at NMT in Socorro, and he has participated in IDA meetings as early as the 1990s.

+John has been a member of the State Council and is standing for re-election to a second term.

 **Jon Holtzman**

 Jon Holtzman is a professional astronomer and educator.
 He is currently an Emeritus